Ayushichadha/Ayushichadha.github.io/index.md

 <div class="homepage-intro">
   <div class="intro-quote">"The most interesting AI systems will feel like thinking with a new part of your brain."</div>
   <div class="intro-attribution">— Andrej Karpathy</div>
+  <div class="intro-line">Hi, I'm Ayushi, a researcher exploring cognitive reasoning cores, where intelligence is an algorithm.</div>
   <div class="intro-text">
     <p>I am obsessed with the idea of personalized AI devices that exhibit fluid intelligence.</p>
     <p>Not systems that replace human thinking, but ones that merge with it, augmenting attention, memory, reasoning, and imagination in ways that feel continuous rather than external.
 I think of intelligence as something that should live close to the body and mind, adapt with context, and evolve alongside the person using it.</p>